Speakers

 • SVS Ultra ($1,000)

-• The LS50 is more of HiFi speaker whereas the Ultra is better for home theater.
+• The LS50 is more of a HiFi speaker whereas the Ultra is better for home theater.
 The Ultra came off a bit dull but puts off a powerful and huge image.
 The LS50 is far better for music.

 • CSS Model P215 with upgraded crossovers (~$1,000)